atomicframeworks/percentOfTheTime.js/README.md

 # percentOfTheTime.js</h1>
+Run a function a percent of the time.
+If the function executes store a cookie for 30 days (configurable) to prevent execution again.

 ## Installation
 1. Include the source script in your html
 ```html
     <script src="/js/percentOfTheTime.min.js"></script>
 ```

 2. Initialize the percentOfTheTime module
 ```html